syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/next-js-server.md

 ### Step 3: Add Syncfusion Angular Grid component with Next.js

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid provides [custom data binding](https://ej2.syncfusion.com/angular/documentation/grid/data-binding/remote-data#custom-binding), which enables seamless integration with external API services.
+The Angular Data Grid provides [custom data binding](https://ej2.syncfusion.com/angular/documentation/grid/data-binding/remote-data#custom-binding), which enables seamless integration with external API services.
 With this feature, the grid can fetch data from a Next.js server and efficiently display health care details.
 It supports search, filter, sort, and pagination capabilities, making it easy to navigate and manage large datasets.

 In the created angular application, generate a component "doctors" using the below command in Visual Studio Code terminal or Command Prompt: